ParaskP7/sample-code-movies/README.md

 there will be then filtered out by the build.
 ```
 This is mainly done in order to speed up build times and complexity during development, thus making developers happier since
-in most cases developers usually only care about the'debug' build type (and a single build flavor, if that is even available).
+in most cases developers usually only care about the 'debug' build type (and a single build flavor, if that is even available).
 ```

 # Building The Project